The Settlers III: Programming and animation

 With the basic design concepts in place, Wertich hired Dirk Ringe as his fellow programmer.
 Torsten Hess was then hired as the main graphics designer/artist.
 After making some pencil sketches outlining his basic ideas, Hess began to render the graphics in 3D Studio Max, as Wertich had decided to integrate the 2D isometric graphics of the first two games with certain 3D graphical elements.
 Meanwhile, Hess began work on the buildings for each race, creating textures in Adobe Photoshop, which he then "dirtied", so as to create a lived-in, real-world sense; for example, he ensured the diagonal lines of the Egyptian pyramids were crooked, as he felt to have them perfectly straight and geometrical would be unrealistic.
 The textures were then "hand painted", and Gouraud shading was later added to complete the look.

 By July, Hess had begun working on the sketches for the individual settlers, paying particular attention to the differentiations between the same settler from different races (the specific differences between a Roman and an Egyptian baker, for example).
 It soon became apparent that the workload was too much for one person, and in August a second artist was hired; Thorsten Wallner, who also worked as the game's 3D modeling artist and character animator.
 Once on board, Wallner realised that Hess's designs were too detailed, and, as a result, were unrealisable given the current level of technology, so the pair decided to scrap them, and redesign the characters from scratch.
 Hess had failed to take into account that the designs of the settlers couldn't be too complex, since small details would be lost, given their size (32 pixels in height).
-At the same time, the designs had to be detailed enough so as to seem at least somewhat realistic, even at such a small size.
+At the same time, the designs had to be detailed enough to seem at least somewhat realistic, even at such a small size.
 To solve this problem, Wallner decided to exaggerate their proportions, "so that the subtleties could be recognised".
 He also decided to give them weapons and tools proportionally too big, as correctly sized implements would be far too small to be seen.
 After a week, Wallner presented his first 3D designs to Wertich and Hess (the standard Roman carriers, diggers and builders), who decided to make some additional changes, such as making the settlers more rotund and enlarging the heads.

-Wallner then turned his attentions to the animations.
+Wallner then turned his attention to the animations.
 As all the animations in the game had to be interchangeable for every settler (walking, bending etc.), he first needed to work on the skeletal animation.
 Unsatisfied with the results when he attempted to use 3D Studio Max, he chose instead to build an "extremely primitive skeletal settler which we could put under the visible structure of our figures".
-The drawback to this approach was that all actions had to animated separately, frame-by-frame.
+The drawback to this approach was that all actions had to be animated separately, frame-by-frame.